 Stage 1: Create Global Attributes

 You can’t create a variable product without first adding an attribute.
-This is because attributes define product variations.
-For instance, a T-shirt’s size could either be small, medium or large.
-‘Size’ is the Attribute, while ‘small’, ‘medium’, and ‘large’ are the product variations.
-I hope you got that.
+That’s because attributes define your WooCommerce variable product options.
+For example, a T-shirt’s size could be small, medium, or large.
+Here, ‘Size’ is the attribute, while ‘small’, ‘medium’, and ‘large’ are the variations.
+Simple enough, right?

 Now, there are two types of attributes in WooCommerce – Global Product Attributes and Custom Product Attributes.
-Global product attributes can be applied to multiple products in your store.
-For instance, your T-shirt store can have ‘size and color’ as global attributes.
-Reason being that all your T-shirts will have ‘sizes and colors’ as attributes.
-So, you don’t have to keep adding the same attributes.
-That would be quite hectic.
+Global product attributes can be reused across multiple products in your store.
+For instance, if you sell T-shirts, attributes like ‘size’ and ‘color’ can apply to every product.
+This saves time, as you won’t need to repeatedly create the same settings for each item.

-In the next steps, you’ll learn how to create Global Product Attributes.
+In the next steps, you’ll learn how to create Global Product Attributes—a key part of setting up what is a variable product in WooCommerce.

 - Go to Products >> Attribute on your WordPress dashboard